Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 az monitor app-insights web-test create --web-test-kind "standard" --enabled true --location $LocationRegion --resource-group $ResourceGroupName --name $ApplicationInsightsWebTestName --defined-web-test-name $ApplicationInsightsWebTestName --tags "hidden-link:$ApplicationInsightId=Resource" --http-verb "GET" --request-url "https://$URLofYourWebsite" --timeout 30 --frequency 300 --retry-enabled true --locations Id="emea-nl-ams-azr" --locations Id="us-fl-mia-edge"
 ```

-**Show Application Insight availability test result**
+**Show Application Insights availability test result**

-After running the command below, you should get a result from *Application Insight* that the tests failed.
+After running the command below, you should get a result from *Application Insights* that the tests failed.

 ```bash
 az monitor log-analytics query -w $LogAnalyticsWorkspaceId --analytics-query "AppAvailabilityResults | project TimeGenerated, Message, Location | order by TimeGenerated desc" -t P0DT1H -o table
 ```
->**Tip** If you will have multiple availability tests in one *Application Insight*, you can use *Name* field for filtering.
+>**Tip** If you have multiple availability tests in one *Application Insight*, you can use the *Name* field for filtering.

 The result should look similar to this.